The dofile

 print(settings.volume) -- Output: 10

-This allows you to easily adjust settings in config.lua
+This allows you to easily adjust settings in `config.lua` without touching your main logic.

 Understanding Runtime Errors

-is that it raises a runtime error if the specified file does not exist or cannot be read.
+One potential issue when using `dofile` is that it raises a runtime error if the specified file does not exist or cannot be read.
 This can halt the execution of your program, which may not always be desirable.

-for Safe Loading
+Using `pcall` for Safe Loading

-function, which stands for "protected call."
-This function allows you to call a Lua function (including dofile
+To handle such errors gracefully, you can employ the `pcall` function, which stands for "protected call."
+This function allows you to call a Lua function (including `dofile`) in a safe manner.

-Here's an example of how you might use pcall
+Here's an example of how you might use `pcall`:

 local loaded, err = pcall(dofile, "non_existent_file.lua")